h2oai/datatable/docs/api/fexpr.rst

     Because of its delayed nature, an ``FExpr`` checks its correctness at the time when it is applied to a frame, not sooner.
-In particular, it is possible for the same expression to work with one frame, but fail with another.
+In particular, it is possible for the same expression to work on one frame, but fail on another.
 In the example above, the expression may raise an error if there is no column named "Angle" in the frame, or if the column exists but has non-numeric type.